16 surefire ways to boost employee wellbeing in your workplace

 5. Arrange regular get-togethers

-Healthy relationships with colleagues are incredibly important for wellbeing.
-Women who say they have a ‘best friend’ at work are more than twice as engaged in their work as those who don’t.
-Having a close friend at work has been linked to improved job performance for both men and women, including fewer safety incidents, higher profits and more engaged customers.
+Good colleague relationships are a significant promoter of employee wellbeing.
+People who say they have a best friend at work are twice as engaged than those who don’t.
+Having a close friend at work has been linked to improved job performance and even higher profits for the company.

 6. Introduce designated wellbeing leaders